magnusandy/j8InJS/README.md

 `combiner()`: provides a `BiFunction`, that takes two mutable result containers and returns a the combined result.

-`finisher()`: provides a `Transformer` that takes in a mutable result container and provides the final value.
+`finisher()`: provides a `Function` that takes in a mutable result container and provides the final value.

 NOTE: Performing a reduction operation with a Collector should produce a result equivalent to:
 ```typescript